mbilal-x/frontendmentor_P4_faq-accordion-card-main/README.md

 ### Continued development
 stuff to look into:
-  - js Events and DOM
+  - js Events and DOM                                  [done]
-  - CSS multiple background and their positioning
+  - CSS multiple background and their positioning      [done]
-  - relative units and how to properly use them
+  - relative units and how to properly use them        [done]

 ## Author